 The types of information exposed include names, addresses, Social Security numbers, driver’s license numbers, government-issued ID numbers such as passports or state ID cards, and financial information including account numbers and credit or debit card numbers.

-The breach was also reported to the attorneys general office of Maine, New Hampshire, South Carolina, and Texas the same day.
+The breach was also reported to the attorneys general office of Indiana, Iowa, Maine, Massachusetts, New Hampshire, South Carolina, and Texas.

 In response, the company reset all access credentials, rebuilt compromised systems from known-safe backups, installed new threat-monitoring software and implemented stricter access requirements for privileged accounts.
 Law enforcement and regulatory authorities were also notified.